mauprogramador/scopus-survey-api/ATTRIBUTIONS.md

 ## Logos

-Use does not imply endorsement or affiliation by the owners.
+The logos we use are from permitted brand guidelines or sourced from public domain websites.
+Their use does not imply endorsement or affiliation by the owners.

 - **Scopus (Shortcut Icon):**

   - **File:** `scopus.ico`
   - **Owner:** © Elsevier B.V.
   - **Source:** [Scopus preview](https://www.scopus.com/) (shortcut icon)
   - **Use:** footer reference to the data source website

 - **IFMS (Shortcut Icon)**

   - **File:** `ifms.ico`
   - **Owner:** © 2009-2022 Instituto Federal de Educação, Ciência e Tecnologia de Mato Grosso do Sul
   - **Source:** [Página Inicial - IFMS](https://www.ifms.edu.br/) (shortcut icon)